Village Halls & Community Buildings

 What Village Halls mean to you

-At the Northumberland Village Halls celebration event which took place at the end of January, CAN took the opportunity to ask a few people why their village hall is so important to their community.
+At a Northumberland Village Halls celebration event CAN took the opportunity to ask a few people why their village hall is so important to their community.
 A short film has been created as a result - view the film.